 \section{Context-Free Step Functions}

-An important result in the theory of rational formal power series states sufficient conditions when for a recognizable series, the language of all words assuming a given value is recognizable.
-Of particular interest are semirings in which both operations are restricted to be locally finite, are recognizable step functions \cite[Thm.11]{drostuvog10}.
-Here, as a supplement of the previous results, we investigate this concept for context-free step functions over unital valuation monoids $K$.
+An important result in the theory of rational power series states sufficient conditions when for a recognizable series, the language of all words assuming a given value is recognizable.
+Of particular interest are semirings in which both operations are restricted to be locally finite \cite{berreu88}, cf. also \cite{drostuvog10}.
+Here, as a supplement of the previous results, we investigate this question for quantitative context-free languages over unital valuation monoids $K$.
 This can also be seen as another way (in comparison to Theorem \ref{th:char}) of connecting series with languages and weights.